How The Economist Defined & Executed Key Opportunities To Improve Their Paywall

 The Overview

 The Economist is a magazine-format newspaper that publishes authoritative insights and editorials on international news, politics, business, finance, science, and technology.
-Today, it employs over 1,500 staff across more than a dozen international offices, publishing content both in print and online for their 1.5+ million subscribers.
+Today, it employs over 1,500 staff across more than a dozen international offices, publishing content both in print and online for its 1.5+ million subscribers.

 The Good was contacted to provide assistance to The Economist’ optimization team to help improve conversions to subscriptions while keeping ad inventory intact.